UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 # Extending the Standard

-Removing, renaming or altering the structure of the existing key/value pairs in the EIBF object is not allowed.
-However you may add your own keys to the object.
+Removing, renaming or altering the structure of the existing key/value pairs in the USS object is not allowed.
+However you may add your own custom keys to the object.
 If you need to add keys, please adhere to the following rules.

 All custom keys must:

 - Adhere to the JSON standard
 - Begin with an underscore (ie `_keyName`)
-- Not interfere with or alter the existing structure of the EIBF object
+- Not interfere with or alter the existing structure of the USS object
 - Add values to the object that aren't already included in this standard (ie don't just add values to the object under your own custom name when a key already exists for that purpose)

-If you feel that your custom key is useful to the overall standard, you may submit a pull request and your ideas will be considered for inclusion in the official standard.
+If you feel that your custom key is useful to the overall standard, you may submit a [pull request](../pulls) and your ideas will be considered for inclusion in the official standard.